linkerd/website/linkerd.io/content/2/getting-started/_index.md

 linkerd multicluster install | kubectl apply -f - # multi-cluster components
 ```

-Extensions can also come from third-party sources.
-For example, [Buoyant
+Note that extensions can also come from third-party sources.
+For example,
-Cloud](https://buoyant.io/cloud) is a free, hosted metrics dashboard for
+[Buoyant Cloud](https://buoyant.io/cloud) is a free, hosted metrics dashboard
-Linkerd that avoids the need to run a local Prometheus instance:
+for Linkerd that can be installed alongside `viz`, but doesn't require it:

 ```bash
 ## optional